8th Annual John T. Irwin National Tournament of Senior State Champions

 State versus State Championship

-The five national invitationals for state champions that run concurrently with the U.S. Open are:
+The five national invitationals for state champions held concurrently with the U.S. Open are:

 The state whose representatives have the highest combined score will be recognized.
-Gift certificates for the U.S. Open bookstore will be awarded to each player from the 3 highest-scoring states $100, $80 and $70 respectively.
-In addition, gift certificates will be awarded to each player of the highest-scoring state whose players’ average rating is Under 2100 - $60, Under 1900 - $50, or Under 1600 - $40.
+Gift certificates for the U.S. Open Chess Store will be awarded to each player from the 3 highest-scoring states ($100, $80, and $70, respectively).
+In addition, gift certificates will be awarded to each player of the highest-scoring state whose players’ average rating is Under 2100 ($60), Under 1900 ($50), or Under 1600 ($40).
 States must have at least 3 players from the 5 concurrent national invitationals for state champions to be eligible for team prizes.
 If the host state has 2 representatives in 1 or more of the 5 concurrent national invitationals for state champions, then only the representative’s score (not the alternate’s score) will count toward the team total.
-Ties for a team prize will be broken summing the team members individual Median, Solkoff then Cumulative tiebreaks.
+Ties for a team prize will be broken by summing the team members’ individual Modified Median, Solkoff, then Cumulative tiebreaks.
 Each state’s Irwin representative will be the state’s honorary captain.

 Internet Chess Club (ICC) Membership

-Each participant who completes all 6 rounds (including the host state’s alternate, if available for all 6 rounds) will receive a free, 1-year ICC membership valued at $70.
+Each participant (including the host state’s alternate) who completes all six rounds will receive a free, 1-year ICC membership valued at $70.
 If a participant is already a current ICC member, then the participant will receive a 1-year membership extension.

 Awards Ceremony

-Gift certificates must be picked up during the awards ceremony and may be redeemed onsite with the U.S. Open bookstore vendor or may be redeemed online at uscfsales.com within 6 months (no shipping charged).
-Cash prizes will be mailed and are intended to reimburse some players for tournament expenses.
-Note: The bookstore may not open until 7/30, so only those playing in the U.S. Open will be able to redeem on site.
+Gift certificates must be picked up during the awards ceremony and may be redeemed only onsite with the U.S. Open Chess Store vendor. all cash prizes will be mailed and are intended to reimburse some players for tournament expenses.

 The FM Sunil Weeramantry National Blitz Tournament of State Champions is an annual invitational event run by US Chess that has determined the Weeramantry National Champion since 2020.
-The 2023 champions were FIDE Master Terry Luo (2396, DE) and FIDE Master Gus Huston (2438, NY).
+The 2024 champions were IM Maximillian Lu (2479, CT) and FM Terry Luo (2427, DE).

 • 1st $240